Doughboy Hollow

-Lyrical content

-Talking to Richard Kingsmill of Triple J in 1996, Ron S. Peno explained the lyrics of second single "D.C.": "The lyric is about the passing of someone, and coming to terms with it."
-He further elaborated: "Lyrically I wrote it about a dear friend that passed away while we were on tour in Europe.
-His name was David Cox—hence the "D.C." title.
-He was this wonderful person who came into my life, influenced me and left it again before his time."
-Peno agreed with Kingsmill's assessment that the song was "a bit of an anthem", stating that he "love[s] the song" because "it's straight from the heart".

 Impact and legacy

 Interviewed in 1996, five years after Doughboy Hollows 1991 release, singer and co-writer Ron Peno said the album remained the band's creative watermark.
 "Now there's an album that should have done something," he told the Daily Telegraph.
 "It's a very loved album and I think it was a special record for us.
 I think it was criminal that it got ignored."

 Thirty years after the album's release, Double J featured Doughboy Hollow on their weekly Classic Albums show in August 2021.
-Caz Tran reflected that "Doughboy Hollow should have made Died Pretty a household name", and that "its songs show the Sydney band at the peak of their creative powers."
+Caroline Tran reflected that "Doughboy Hollow should have made Died Pretty a household name", and that "its songs show the Sydney band at the peak of their creative powers."
 She concluded: "Thirty years on though, it is clear Doughboy Hollow occupies a special place in Australian music, popping up with stubborn consistency on essential albums lists to this day."

 Named the 96th best Australian album by Rolling Stone Australia in 2021, they said, "More closely aligned with the overcast melodies of bands like R.E.M. and The Dream Syndicate, the Sydney ensemble were almost anti-grunge in their love of crystalline adornment and poetic melodrama.
 And most damning of all, singer Ron Peno rendered his tortured emotions through subtle delicacy rather than angsty outbursts."